Da-ker/clapshot-mobile/doc/sysadmin-guide.md

 1. **File Detection**: The system continuously polls `<data_dir>/incoming/` for new files
 2. **Write Completion**: Waits for file size to stabilize between polls to ensure upload completion
+3. **Username Resolution**: Determines the Clapshot user based on the `--ingest-username-from` setting:
-3. **Owner Resolution**: Uses OS-level file ownership to determine the Clapshot user
+   - `file-owner` (default): Uses OS-level file ownership to determine the user (e.g., file owned by `alice` becomes owned by Clapshot user `alice`)
+   - `folder-name`: Uses the first subdirectory name in the file path as the username (e.g., `incoming/alice/video.mp4` assigns to user `alice`)
-4. **User Assignment**: Files are assigned to users based on their OS username (e.g., file owned by `alice` becomes owned by Clapshot user `alice`)
+4. **User Assignment**: Files are assigned to users based on the resolved username
 5. **Processing**: Files are moved to permanent storage, transcoded if needed, and added to the user's media library

 #### Important Notes

+- **Username Mapping**:
+  - In `file-owner` mode: The system directly maps OS file owners to Clapshot user IDs with no translation layer
+  - In `folder-name` mode: Username is extracted from the first subdirectory path, enabling (S)FTP uploads without OS-level user accounts
-- **OS Username Mapping**: The system directly maps OS file owners to Clapshot user IDs with no translation layer.
-Note that for web uploads, Clapshot server trusts the reverse proxy's HTTP headers for both username and display name, so any user mappings should happen at the proxy level.
+  - Note that for web uploads, Clapshot server trusts the reverse proxy's HTTP headers for both username and display name, so any user mappings should happen at the proxy level
 - **User Auto-Creation**: If a user doesn't exist in the database, they are automatically created when their first file is processed
-- **No Subdirectories**: Only files in the top-level `incoming/` directory are processed (subdirectories are ignored)
+- **Directory Processing**:
+  - Both modes process files in `incoming/` and one level of subdirectories (e.g., `incoming/username/file.mp4`)
+  - This allows for atomic moves from staging directories (e.g., `incoming/username/incomplete/` → `incoming/username/`) to avoid processing incomplete uploads
+  - In `folder-name` mode: Username is extracted from the first directory level in the path
 - **Error Handling**: Files that fail processing are moved to the `rejected/` directory with error details
 - **Duplicate Prevention**: The system prevents re-processing of identical files using content-based hashing

 #### Security Considerations

-Since user assignment is based on file system ownership, ensure that:
+User assignment security depends on the chosen method:

+**For `file-owner` mode:**
 - File system permissions align with your desired user access model
 - OS usernames match your intended Clapshot user identifiers
 - The incoming directory has appropriate write permissions for authorized users
 - Consider using group ownership and umask settings for shared environments

+**For `folder-name` mode:**
+- Ensure write permissions are properly restricted on the `incoming/` directory
+- **File Permissions**: Files must be writable by the OS user running Clapshot Server (often `www-data`) so they can be moved during processing.
+Use group ownership with sticky bits or appropriate umask settings (e.g., `chmod g+s incoming/` and ensure uploaded files have group write permissions)
+- Consider that any user who can create directories in `incoming/` can impersonate other users
+- This mode is ideal for (S)FTP scenarios where you control directory creation through the FTP server configuration